cpv-project/cpv-cql-driver/docs/Configuration.md

 Set to use password authentication for this node.<br/>
 The first argument is username, the second argument is password.

+### `setKeepaliveParameters(std::optional<seastar::net::keepalive_params>&& keepaliveParameters)`

+Set keepalive parameters of connection, default is use kernel settings which can modify by sysctl.<br/>
+By default all connection will enable tcp keepalive to avoid dead connection persistent.

 # Create a session factory